Join our Discord community — connect, share, and grow with us! Join Now

 • You need more flexibility than a traditional CMS but don't want to fully separate the frontend.

-• Your team includes non-technical content editors who need content previews.
+• Your team includes non-technical content editors who need content previews and familiar editing interfaces.

-• You plan to integrate content via APIs but still want an out-of-the-box frontend solution.
+• You plan to integrate content via APIs but still want an out-of-the-box frontend solution for rapid deployment.

-• Your primary focus is managing a website, with some API-based content distribution.
+• Your primary focus is managing a website, with some API-based content distribution to additional channels.

 When to Choose a Headless CMS